Package leaflet: Information for the user

 If you stop using Seretide

 It is very important that you take your Seretide every day as directed.
 Keep taking it until your doctor tells you to stop.
 Do not stop or suddenly reduce your dose of Seretide.
-This could make your breathing problem worse and very rarely side effects could occur.
+This could make your breathing worse.

 - Stomach pain